replot/replot-line/readMe.md

 color palette.

 #### User-provided Color Palette
-The user can specify their own desired colored palette for the boxplots to use.
+The user can specify their own desired colored palette for the lines to use.
 This is done by passing in an array of color strings to the component with the `color` prop.
-The displayed boxplots will cycle through the provided colors.
+The displayed lines will cycle through the provided colors.

 #### User-provided Color function
 The user can specify the color for various lines by providing a function